sumantkataria/Udemy-Javascript-Algorithms-DataStructures/System Design/README.md

 # - a formal schema may not be needed
 # - examples - mongoDB, DynamoDB, Cassandra, HBase
 #
-# Normalized data - less storage space, more lookups, updates in 1 place
+# Normalized data - less storage space, more lookups, updates in 1 place(separate tables)
-# Denormalized data(perforamce & scalability) = more storage space, one lookup, updates are hard
+# Denormalized data(perforamce & scalability) = more storage space, one lookup, updates are hard(same table)

 # Data Lakes
 # Just throw all of your raw data into some big data repository or big distributed file storage system.
 And data organized as log files are raw.
 And it's called Data lake.